It took me almost three years to come up with the translation of an original Ewe poetry into French, Italian and Brazilian Portuguese.

 NOTE 3: The need to read it aloud

 Ewe litterature must be read aloud.
 Because it is a tonal language with many homographs and because every author has its writing preferences: some put the graphic accents, some others do not; some authors write the vocalic sound in a manner, others do it in another manner.
 In this case, I must thank Togolese writer Afiwoa Koudri for reading AZOLIWO aloud so that anyone can listen to Ewe.
 Her recording saved me from committing a huge interpretation mistake right at the final revision of the translations.
 Without her careful reading I would have kept “Ame bubu” as “The respect” instead of “A lost person”.

 NOTE 4: What got lost in translation…

-The third note is on the elements that got lost in translation: the conciseness of the poetry because of Ewe’s agglomerative grammar structures and the meaning system construction ; the alliterative expressions; the “jeux de mots” (puns).
+Ewe poetry’s conciseness usually gets lost in translation, when translated into European languages.
+This conciseness is forged by Ewe’s agglomerative grammar structures and meanings system construction ; its alliterative expressions as well as its highly frequent “jeux de mots” (puns).
 A loss I really regret is the one that happened in the translation of the following four verses:

 Ɖe ko woɖi azɔli,